Mantle Convection on Earth

 As mantle convection rises, it breaks apart the Earth to form mid-oceanic ridges (tensional force).
 When it sinks down, it breaks it apart (compressional force).

-These tensional and compressional forces are what drives plate tectonics.
-They break apart the whole lithosphere in about 12 different size plate tectonics.
+These tensional and compressional forces are what drive plate tectonics.
+They break apart the whole lithosphere into 7 major plate tectonics and 12 or so minor ones.

 But how does this relate to continents?
 Are continents actually moving?